kashifpk/arango-orm/docs/getting-started.md

 ## Defining models

 Define models to represent your data.
-Models extend the `Collection` base class which is an extension of the pydantic `BaseModel` class.
+Models extend the [Collection][arango_orm.collections.Collection] base class which is an extension of the pydantic `BaseModel` class.
 So all functionality provided by pydantic models is available.
 The same model class can be used for ORM and for defining API request/response structures.

 ```python
 from datetime import date